Verryx-02/Stupid-Scripts/README.md

 👋 Hi, here you can find some useful scripts I use for doing trivial things.

 Here is a list of projects with a little explanation:
-- count_go_code_lines.py: Given a folder, it recursively explores it looking for files with the .go extension and counts the lines in those files, excluding comments and empty lines.
+- count_go_code_lines.py: Given a folder, it recursively explores it looking for files with the .go extension and counts the lines in those files.
+Returns:
+- the total number of rows counted
+- the number of comment lines
+- the number of empty lines
+- the number of code line (without empty and comment lines)